ortus-docs/coldbox-docs/full/configuration/directory_structure.md

 | includes | Where all JavaScript, CSS and static assets go
 | index.cfm | The front controller that dispatches ColdBox requests
 | interceptors | An optional folder where you can store ColdBox Interceptors
-| lib | Location where you can drop in an Java class or jar to be available to the CFML engine
+| lib | Location where you can drop in a Java class or jar to be available to the CFML engine
-| remote | An optional folder where you can store remote proxies, RESTFul or SOAP web services
+| remote | An optional folder where you can store remote proxies, RESTFul, or SOAP web services
 | tests | Yes, we have to do it.
 The location of your TestBox test harness

 ## Application Templates